thomaswmorris/avemaria/README.md

 ## Methodology

-maria auto-regressively simulates an multi-layeed two-dimensional "integrated" atmospheric model that is much cheaper to compute than a three-dimensional model, which can effectively describe time-evolving atmospheric emission.
+maria auto-regressively simulates an multi-layeed two-dimensional "integrated" atmospheric model that is much cheaper to compute than a three-dimensional model, which can effectively describe time-evolving atmospheric emission. maria can thus effectively simulate correlated atmospheric emission for in excess of 100,000 detectors observing the sky concurrently.

 ## Examples and Usage